 Note

-There are two types of query parametrization techniques in Kusto:
+There are two types of query parameterization techniques in Kusto:

-Language-integrated query parametrization is implemented server-side and is meant to be used by applications that query the service programmatically.
+Language-integrated query parameterization is implemented server-side and is meant to be used by applications that query the service programmatically.
 This method is not described in this document.

-Client-side query parametrization, is a feature of the Kusto.Explorer application only.
-It's equivalent to using string-replace operations on the queries before sending them to be executed by the service.
+Client-side query parameterization is a feature of the Kusto.Explorer application only.
+It's equivalent to using string replace operations on the queries before sending them to the service.
 The syntax is not part of the query language itself and can't be used when sending queries to the service by means other than Kusto.Explorer.

-You can have multiple sets of parameters (listed in the Parameters Set combo box).
-Select Add new or Delete current to manipulate the list of parameter sets.
+You can use multiple sets of parameters, listed in the Parameters Set combo box.
+Select Add new or Delete current to manage parameter sets.

 Share queries and results

-In Kusto.Explorer, you can share queries and results by email.
-You can also create deep links that open and run a query in the browser.
+In Kusto.Explorer, share queries and results by email.
+Create deep links to open and run a query in the browser.

 Share queries and results by email